How To Cut Shallots

 Cut towards the root end

-With a sharp knife, you want to slice toward the root end.
-Make the slices as wide as you want the pieces of onion to be.
+Make a series of vertical cuts, starting at the root end and working your way up.
 I like to slice in the 1/8″ range.
 Be careful to keep your fingers out of the way while you do this step.

 Keep the slices short of the root.
 You don’t want to cut all the way through so you have something that will keep the shallot intact as you chop it into pieces in the next step.